FokkeZB/css-layout-ti/README.md

 Other ideas:

 * The Alloy view compiler could run the TSS/inline properties of a full view hierarchy through `computeLayout` before using them in the `create*()` statements.
 The advantage would be that the changes are JS-only, but that would come at a price.
-* React (Native)'s way to batch the creation of UI is very similar to what [Carbon](http://carbon.appersonlabs.com/api-documentation/) promised.
+* React (Native)'s way to batch the creation of UI is very similar to how we now use templates for ListView and to what [Carbon](http://carbon.appersonlabs.com/api-documentation/) did as well.
+Would be nice to have something like `Ti.UI.create(<hierarchy>)`.